-Entegris has for a number of years maintained a short-term variable incentive compensation program, the Entegris Incentive Plan or EIP, providing for a potential cash award based upon the achievement of financial and operating performance objectives.
-In addition to the financial criteria and operating performance objectives, awards under the EIP are conditioned on the Company achieving an operating profit and, during 2010, were subject to downward adjustment from the award earned if necessary to achieve the Company's target business model as described to investors.
-Under this plan, an incentive pool is established based upon the attainment of financial objectives established by the Committee.
-The executive officers listed in the "Summary Compensation Table" below other than the CEO have been eligible to receive an incentive compensation payment targeting 75% of their base salary.
-Other employees were eligible to receive lesser percentages under the EIP, ranging from 3% to 50% of their base salary, depending on their level of responsibility.
+Entegris has for a number of years maintained a short-term variable incentive compensation program, the Entegris Incentive Plan or EIP, providing for a potential cash award based upon the achievement of financial and operating performance objectives in accordance with a sliding scale established by the Committee with a fractional award for threshold performance, a full award for target performance and a premium award of up to two times target for extraordinary performance: during 2011 the sliding scale was different for each of these two types of objectives.
+In addition to the financial criteria and operating performance objectives, awards under the EIP are conditioned on the Company achieving an operating profit and were subject to downward adjustment from the award earned if necessary to achieve the Company's target business model as described to investors.
+Under this plan, an incentive pool is established based upon the level of the attainment of financial objectives established by the Committee.
+The CEO is eligible to receive an incentive compensation payment targeting 100% of his base salary and the named executive officers listed in the "Summary Compensation Table" below other than the CEO are eligible to receive an incentive compensation payment targeting 75% of their base salary.
+Other employees were eligible to receive lesser percentages of their base salary at target performance under the EIP, ranging from 3% to 50%, depending on their level of responsibility.
 The Entegris Incentive Plan is administered by and all awards are made at the discretion of the Committee.
+For 2011 the EIP awards were based on: (i) the achievement of EBITA within a range established by the Committee (from \$106 million to \$179 million), weighted at 75 and providing for awards ranging from 40% of weighted target for threshold performance to a maximum of two times target for performance at the top of the range; and (ii) the achievement of critical business objectives (relating to market penetration, customer service, quality performance, manufacturing efficiency and effective capacity expansion), weighted at 25% and providing for awards ranging from 30% of weighted target to 1.5 times target if all critical business objectives were achieved.
+The Company's EBITA performance in 2011 was 112% of target and the Company achieved target performance of 5 out of 8 critical business objectives for a combined award of 109% of target.

-Our performance in 2008 did not qualify for an EIP award pay out.
-In January of 2009 management and the Committee determined that, because of the severity of the economic recession and the deterioration in the
+While EIP awards were paid with respect to 2011 and 2010, in January of 2009 management and the Committee determined that, because of the severity of the economic recession and the deterioration in the Company's business, there would be no EIP for 2009.
+These awards and this development are reflected in the column entitled "Non-Equity Incentive Plan Compensation" in the "Summary Compensation Table" and the 2011

-Company's business, there would be no EIP for 2009.
-These developments are reflected in the column entitled "Non-Equity Incentive Plan Compensation" in the "Summary Compensation Table" as well as in the "Grants of Plan Based Awards" table below for the named executive officers.
+EIP award is also reflected in the "Fiscal Year 2011 Grants of Plan Based Awards" table below for the named executive officers.